Pre-Departure Student Guide

 • Get a campus tour

-• Take placement assessments for english and math (and optional science)
+• Take placement assessments for English and Math (and optional science)

-• Audition or interview for certain higher-level art courses
+• Audition or interview for certain higher-level Art courses

 • Decide on the subjects you will be taking if you have not already